victor-tucci/beldex-web-wallet/README.md

  - set `apiUrl` in `html\js\config.js` and `nettype` option.
 Last slash `/` in `apiUrl` is important.
  If running backend for testnet or stagenet networks, frontend `nettype` must be set to
  1 - TESTNET or 2 - STAGENET.
 0 is for MAINNET.
  - make sure Beldex daemon is running and fully sync.
-If using testnet or stagenet networks, use Loki daemon with `--testnet` or `--stagenet` flags!
+If using testnet or stagenet networks, use Beldex daemon with `--testnet` or `--stagenet` flags!